Scroll to top

 Planning travel to Jakarta?
 Speak with a security consultant.

-The terrorism threat is the primary security concern.
-Jakarta has experienced multiple attacks over the past two decades, including the 2002 Bali bombings (which affected Jakarta-based operations), the 2009 hotel bombings, and the 2016 Starbucks attack in the central business district.
-Indonesian security forces have disrupted numerous plots, but the threat from ISIS-affiliated groups and domestic extremist networks persists.
+The terrorism threat is the primary security concern in Jakarta.
+The city has experienced multiple attacks over the past two decades, including the 2009 JW Marriott and Ritz-Carlton bombings, which killed 9 people, and the January 2016 Thamrin attack near a Starbucks in the central business district.
+IS-affiliated groups and domestic extremist networks remain active, and while Indonesian security forces have disrupted numerous plots, the FCDO assesses that terrorists are very likely to try to carry out attacks in Indonesia.

 Our operations in Jakarta

-Operators hold valid Indonesian security registration and have direct Jakarta experience.
-We provide close protection, security drivers, and event security.
-Counter-terrorism awareness is integrated into all Jakarta assignments.
-Traffic management is a significant component of route planning, with multiple alternative routes identified for every movement.
+Our operators hold valid Indonesian security registration under POLRI and have direct Jakarta experience.
+We provide close protection, executive protection, security drivers, and event security.
+Counter-terrorism awareness is integrated into all Jakarta assignments, and traffic management is a significant component of route planning, with multiple alternative routes identified for every movement.

 Threat Profile